 I want him there still,5and hope t1at the time will come when

-of this rerark wss repeated by Dr. MCCosh to Judge Kinkead when .
+of this renark wss repeated by Dr. MCCosh to Judge Kinkead when

-hope in this matter is not to be gratified.
+hope in this natter is not to be gratified.
 President

 State of Kentucky has ever undertaken to build up, and for the